 The IfT Institut für Talententwicklung (Institute for Talent Development) is Germany's largest organiser of educational and vocational fairs.
-Every year we bring 4,000 companies, universities, vocational schools, academies and other education providers into contact with 400,000 young people at over 80 trade fairs.
+Every year we bring 4,000 companies, universities, vocational schools, academies and other education providers into contact with 450,000 young people at around 90 trade fairs.
 Benefit from our unique trade fair concepts and our many years of experience.

 600,000 scheduled appointments between students and exhibitors per year

 5,000 participating schools per year

 Verena Heilandt (English) +49 40 226909810, v.heilandt@if-talent.REMOVE-THIS.deHeike Thomsen (English, Danish clients) +49 4882 6059221, h.thomsen@if-talent.REMOVE-THIS.deSusanne Altadill Antolin (Spanish) +49 7151 2552179, s.altadill@if-talent.REMOVE-THIS.deMarie-Laure Rabourdin (French) +49 821 44414949, m.rabourdin@if-talent.REMOVE-THIS.de